 Prestigious honor recognizes exceptional innovations in the field of functional materials

-EVANSTON, Ill.—Northwestern professors Chad A. Mirkin and John A. Rogers and will each receive a 2019 Nakamura Award from the American Association for Advances in Functional Materials (AAAFM) for their “significant contributions and exceptional innovations in the field of functional materials.”
+EVANSTON, Ill.—Northwestern professors Chad A. Mirkin and John A. Rogers and will each receive a 2019 Nakamura Award from the American Association for Advanced Functional Materials (AAAFM) for their “significant contributions and exceptional innovations in the field of functional materials.”

 The award, named after the Nobel Prize winner Shuji Nakamura, will be presented at the second AAAFM-UCLA Conference on Functional Materials in Los Angeles from August 19-22.
 Each recipient will receive $5,000.